berkerbugur/twitter-spam-detector/README.md

 # Possible refactoring and commenting is on it's way.

 #### I would like to thank my beloved teacher Dr. M. Ali Aydın for giving me this project which pushed me to my limits and made me explore beyond my comfort zone.
-This project was done as a finishing project for my CE degree.
+This project was done as a thesis project for my CE degree.

 For any further info or question feel free to contact me.